Joolanda/meet/README.md

 See the **hosted project** [here](https://joolanda.github.io/meet/). <br />

 For this project I was using a test driven development(TDD - writing tests first, code later) approach with Enzyme and Jest.
-Translated userstories into scenarios for unit testing, acceptance testing, and end-to-end testing.
+Translated userstories into scenarios for Unit testing, Acceptance testing, and End-to-End testing.

-Technologies used:

 ## Features & Requirements